SinithH/uno/doc/articles/faq.md

 For instance, WPF has [`System.Windows.Controls.StackPanel`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.stackpanel?redirectedfrom=MSDN&view=netframework-4.7.2), UWP has [`Windows.UI.Xaml.Controls.StackPanel`](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Controls.StackPanel) and Xamarin.Forms has [`Xamarin.Forms.StackLayout`](https://docs.microsoft.com/en-us/dotnet/api/Xamarin.Forms.StackLayout?view=xamarin-forms).
-All three essentially behave in the same way, but have implementation differences and feature differences, though UWP, WPF and Silverlight have a very similar behavior.
+All three essentially behave in the same way, but have implementation differences and feature differences, though UWP, WPF and Silverlight have very similar behavior.

 ## Why Mono?
 [Mono](https://github.com/mono/mono) is currently the best (and only) mobile-friendly implementation of .NET that targets iOS, Android and WebAssembly.
 It shares a lot -- and increasing -- of code from the BCL implementation with [.NET core](https://github.com/dotnet/core), making the runtime behavior very similar and in most cases, identical across platforms.